Hospitals are under more pressure than ever to reduce costs.

 If your organization has been in involved in mergers and acquisitions, you might be a perfect candidate for hospital billing outsourcing.

 Combining multiple billing systems can be an especially arduous task, and one that gets more complex with every organizational change.
-Consider the fact that hospital acquisitions of physician practices has exploded 128% since 2012.
-If you’re handling billing in-house, each acquisition translates to increased work and complexity for your staff, but partnering with an experienced billing outsource partner can remove a large amount of the concern and free up your leadership to focus on other, higher-return issues.
+Consider the fact that hospital acquisitions of physician practices have exploded 128% since 2012 .
+If you’re handling billing in-house, each acquisition translates to increased work and complexity for your staff, but partnering with an experienced medical billing outsource partner can remove a large amount of the concern and free up your leadership to focus on other, higher-return issues.

 First, if you aren’t aware of the time and expense that insourcing is causing, 2020 is the year to make those calculations and start painting a picture of your current environment.
 Next, it’s time to ask a few questions.